jstabitunlikely/cv/README.md

 - Sep 2019 -\n Feb 2022
 - Planned the verification strategy, involving Dynamic (UVM) and Formal methodologies.
 - Used Agile practices in project planning (iterative feature development) and execution (meeting structure).
-- Aligned the work within the verification sub-teams (unit, top, system and formal) and with other teams (design, emulation, fast modeling etc.) and stakeholders (product management, downstream projects).
+- Aligned the work and resources within the verification sub-teams (unit, top, system and formal) and with other teams (design, emulation, fast modeling etc.) and stakeholders (product management, downstream projects).
 - Introduced CI to the wider team.
 Implemented a Gerrit+Jenkins workflow and supported the team in using it.
 - Developed a tool to generate Register RTL, IP-XACT, UVM, Markdown, C headers etc. from a common source.